nomemory/tutorial-java8-streams-lambdas/README.md

 String lukeCorp = corpEmailGen.apply("luke"); // Output: luke@corp.net
 ```

+### Currying

+Currying is a technique of translating the evaluation o a function that takes multiple arguments into evaluating a sequence of functions, each with **a single argument**.

 Check the following example:
 ```java
 // Defines a lambda that returns partially initialized lambdas